charishmasree6/bostonHousePricing/README.md

 Run the main application file:

 Bash

 python app.py
-Access the application: Open your web browser and navigate to the address displayed in the terminal (typically http://127.0.0.1:5000)

-python app.py
 Access the application: Open your web browser and navigate to the address displayed in the terminal (typically http://127.0.0.1:5000).